Today I celebrate two years of blogging on Bedlam & Daisies.

 It’s still hard for me to believe that I’ve been coming to this space and blogging for two years.
 I’ve been sharing my thoughts and you all have been kind enough to show up to read them and comment on them.
 I’ve been sharing my photography and you all have journeyed along as I began to learn a little more about the process.
 I have been seeking my voice and you have listened.

 Those facts alone never cease to amaze me.
-I mentioned in yesterday’s post that my niece was the one who encouraged me to go ahead and start this blog.
+My niece was the one who encouraged me to go ahead and start this blog.
 I first considered blogging back in 2009 because my youngest was starting kindergarten.
 In the end, I was too fearful to put my voice out there in the public.
 Fast forward 7 years…and I was ready…another two years and here we are.
 I feel so blessed that my voice has been received amongst you all and met with kindness.

 A big part of creating the blog was to force myself outside of my comfort zones.
 Placing my words out into the public was one of those beginning stretches.
 I had so much anxiety and fear over that process that after I hit publish, I went into the shower and cried.
 And yet, as I reflected on the journey in this post written at the end of 2016, I see that pressing outside of my comfort zones was exactly what I needed.
 That journey of testing comfort zones was the catalyst for having me finally secure a passport and decide to travel outside of the United States.